 School Support Services visit schools in metropolitan, regional and rural areas across Queensland.
-Visiting teams consist of a speech pathologist and another professional, such as an educator, occupational therapist, physiotherapist or guidance officer.
-Teams generally work with four students across a full school day.
+Visiting teams consist of a speech pathologist and another professional, such as an educator, occupational therapist, physiotherapist or psychologist.

 - Conduct observations of the students in the classroom.

 - Complete informal assessments with students.
 The assessment takes approximately one hour to complete and covers a range of areas related to classroom participation and functioning.

 - Hold collaborative meetings with key stakeholders where student strengths and challenges are identified, and discuss priority areas for support within the school setting.

 The service is complementary to programs already in place in schools.
 The team actively promote the participation of all key stakeholders, including any allied health professionals that may be a part of the school team.